alonisser/introduction-rabbitmq/presentation.md

 # The message

-* Is sent with a routing key, headers.
-* Has a routing key
+* Has a routing key (In topic and direct exchanges at least)

 * Has headers (all kinds of metadata)

 * Can be acked, nacked (only in rabbit) rejected or requeued (we'll come back to that later)

+--

 * In RabbitMQ: does not support priority level yet.
 * delivery mode (transient or durable)